kiran-machhewar/Markdown-Enhanced-Code-Block/README.md

 #### Replace variables
 - Makes code block configurable by replacing the variables

+### Configurtion
+##### Disable Run Button
+By default the run button will be displayed on every code block, this setting will help in disabling the run button.

 ### Demo

 <video autoplay src="https://user-images.githubusercontent.com/4792950/223656415-cff3fea0-e6a6-45b7-8858-5f128d925959.mp4" controls="controls" style="max-width: 730px;">